-The Academic Standards Committee will notify the student within five business days, in writing, of the decision on the appeal and the next steps for the student.
+The Academic Dean in accordance with the Academic Standards Committee will notify the student within five business days, in writing, of the decision on the appeal and the next steps for the student.

 Continuance of Coursework

 A student accused of a violation but under appeal may continue to work in their course until the Academic Standards Committee decides the case.
 If the final decision results in expulsion or dismissal from the school, the student will be given a withdrawal (WN) in the course on the official transcript and any work in the course will be void.